 |Saturated Fat 2g||11%|

 |Dietary Fiber 1g||5%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 These Irish potatoes candies are a smooth, divinity-based candy with a white chocolate flavor and loads of toasted walnuts.
 If you're familiar with the Irish candy potatoes from See's Candies, then this recipe will taste very familiar!
 The sweet potato look-alikes are rolled in a mixture of cocoa and cinnamon, and decorated with pine nut "eyes."

 This recipe begins with homemade divinity, and also requires a portion of candy fondant.
 You can make your own fondant using one of these recipes, or you can use purchased fondant that you buy at a craft or cake supply store.
-If you want to make your own, we recommend this recipe for marshmallow fondant since it is so fast and easy to make.
+If you want to make your own, we recommend this recipe for marshmallow fondant, since it is so fast and easy to make.

-- For the divinity:
+- For the Homemade Divinity: